ifeomai/JournalApp/README.md

 What things you need to install the software and how to install them You need Android Studio
 A Firebase Realtime Database
+A Google Account

 ### Installing

-Download the apk from **[JournalApp Apk](https://github.com/googlesamples/android-testing/blob/master/ui/espresso/IntentsBasicSample)**
+Download the apk from **[JournalApp Apk](https://github.com/ifeomai/JournalApp/blob/master/app/release/app-release.apk)**

 Install and sign in with your Google account